kai-chi/ScalaMaterials/README.md

 # Repo
-Finally one place where all the educational materials on Scala are put
+Finally one place where I put all the educational materials on Scala